-- Narrows the extent of preemption of state authority: - All state actions taken before 2015 remain intact, regardless of subsequent EPA actions. - After enactment, states can act to restrict a chemical until and unless EPA takes up that same chemical and addresses the same uses. - State actions that do not restrict a chemical's production, distribution or use, or are taken to address a different problem, e.g., climate change, are not affected. - Pre-emption triggered by EPA's designation of a chemical as "low-priority" has been eliminated. - Allows states that recommend against EPA designating a chemical as low-priority to judicially challenge an EPA decision to do so. - Requires companies to pay fees to ensure that EPA has adequate resources to carry out its responsibilities. - Increases the number of high-priority chemicals undergoing reviews from the initial designation of at least 10 chemicals to a minimum of 20 within 3 years, and 25 within 5 years, after enactment. - Establishes an interagency Sustainable Chemistry Program.
+- Narrows the extent of preemption of state authority: - All state actions taken before August 1, 2015 remain intact, regardless of subsequent EPA actions. - After enactment, states can act to restrict a chemical until and unless EPA takes up that same chemical and addresses the same uses. - State actions that do not restrict a chemical's production, distribution or use (e.g., reporting or disclosure requirements), or are taken to address a different problem (e.g., climate change), are never preempted. - Preemption is no longer triggered by EPA's designation of a chemical as "low-priority. - States' authority to co-enforce federal requirements has been restored. - Allows anyone to judicially challenge an EPA decision to designate a chemical as low-priority. - In regulating persistent and bioaccumulative chemicals, EPA is to choose restrictions that reduce exposure to the maximum extent practicable. - Requires companies to pay fees to ensure that EPA has adequate resources to carry out its responsibilities. - Increases the number of high-priority chemicals undergoing reviews from the initial designation of at least 10 chemicals to a minimum of 20 within 3 years, and 25 within 5 years, after enactment. - Establishes an interagency Sustainable Chemistry Program.